This article was updated in November 2023.

 Most importantly for American history, Carpenters’ Hall was the First Continental Congress meeting place in 1774.
 Delegates from 12 colonies (Georgia did not send a representative) voted to begin a trade embargo with England.
 This sent a clear message to King George III that the colonists would not tolerate being taxed to help the Crown pay for expenses it incurred in America.

-The general disgust with the king’s policies brought these leaders together to act as one unit.
+The general disgust with the king’s policies united these leaders to act as one unit.
 It was here that Patrick Henry stated that by meeting, they were no longer just men representing their colonies; instead, they were all Americans.
 This meeting set the stage for what was to come: the writing of the Declaration of Independence and, later, the American Revolution as well as the creation of the U.S. Constitution.

 Before visiting, check out the detailed history of this C-SPAN video.
 Also, there is a walking tour of nearby Old City and Society Hill sites associated with Carpenters’ Company members.
-Today this building is part of Independence National Historical Park.
+Today, this building is part of Independence National Historical Park.

 The building represents so much rich history, but your visit may just include the first floor; still, there are displays and related descriptive signs that help you imagine what life was like for our forefathers who gathered here.
 No admission is charged.
 320 Chestnut Street; free; open Tues-Sun 10-4 most weeks